Let’s imagine you found a great chart opportunity to trade a currency pair. Now, how do you know exactly how many contracts to buy or sell?

 You do it through position sizing.

-In this article, you’ll learn how to calculate the size of your trade so that you always keep your risk low and protect your account from being wiped out.
+In this article, you’ll learn how to calculate the Forex position size, ie. the size of your trade so that you always keep your risk low and protect your account from being wiped out.

 - 1 What is Forex Position Sizing?

 - 2 How to Calculate Forex Position Size

 - 3 Important Notes about Forex Position Sizing

 - 4 Using a Forex Position Size Calculator